cloudmesh-community/sp20-516-222/chapter/volume-aws.md

 ## Amazon EBS Example: How to Automatically Filter and Delete EBS Volumes with Lambda Functions and CloudWatch

+The following example shows how to find unsed EBS volumes, which can then be deleted.
+Deleting unused volumes can help control the cost of using the cloud service [@www-sp20-516-222-EBScosteff].

 Step 1: Get Started by Opening AWS LambdaAWS Lambda

 Step 2: Create a Lambda Function Lambda Function